2hands10fingers/web-portfolio/README.md

 Description:

 eCommerce website to send quotes for various office furniture items.
-Adapted Wordpress theme from deseigns to have its look and feel.
+Adapted Wordpress theme from mockups to have its look and feel.
+Integrated fully-functional eCommerce functions.

 Stack: PHP, jQuery, WordPress, CSS, WooCommerce, Yith Plugins, GravityForms, Python, WP All Import/Export